olson-sean-k/wax/README.md

 brackets `[...]`.
 Individual character literals are specified as is, such as `[ab]` to match either `a` or `b`.
 Character ranges are formed from two characters separated by a hyphen, such as `[x-z]` to match `x`, `y`, or `z`.
-Character classes match exact characters and are always case-sensitive, so the expressions `[ab]` and `{a,b}` are not necessarily the same.
+Character classes match characters exactly and are always case-sensitive, so the expressions `[ab]` and `{a,b}` are not necessarily the same.

 Any number of character literals and ranges can be used within a single